 - Hands are below the chin on the kettlebell

-I’m going to take a small step forward with my right leg, stabilize all my weights on my right foot and I am going to do a press on my right arm.
-Then I am going to step forward with the left leg, press the left arm overhead while I am putting the right kettlebell down.
+I’m going to take a small step forward with my right leg, stabilize all my weights on my right foot, and I am going to do a press on my right arm.
+Then I will step forward with the left leg and press the left arm overhead while putting the right kettlebell down.

 You need a floor space where you can do about 8 to 10 reps of each.
 That’s our exercise #1.

-We are going to pair that with Resistant Band Pull Apart.
+We are going to pair that with a Resistant Band Pull-Apart.

-The band is going to be right at chest level and we are going to pull the band apart.
+The band will be right at chest level, and we will pull the band apart.
 It’s a killer shoulder blaster.
-We get the shoulders and we get the middle and upper back work on those muscles we need.
+We get the shoulders and the middle and upper back to work on those muscles we need.

 You know you and your clients and everybody need so much to work because we are sitting at our desks most of the time.

-That’s our first pair of exercises, 3 to 4 sets total of that.
+That’s our first pair of exercises, 3 to 4 sets total.

-Once we are done with that, the second pair we are going to do three sets.
+Once we are done with that, for the second pair, we are going to do three sets.
 We are going to do the Slingshot.
-It’s like a combination between a swing and a sort of hammer bicep curl so we are getting some lower body work and we are also getting some upper body work as well.
+It’s like a combination between a swing and a sort of hammer bicep curl, so we are getting some lower bodywork, and we are also getting some upper bodywork as well.

-I am turning the kettlebell down, grab the kettlebell and swing it around.
-The key is I started with my hand in the front of the bell and then I turned it down and grabbed the other end.
+I am turning the kettlebell down, grabbing it, and swinging it around.
+I started with my hand in front of the bell, then turned it down and grabbed the other end.

 I’m going to go here, turn the bell back.
-Stay nice and square, no turning the hips and we are going to snap the hips and bring the bell right to the top.
+Stay nice and square, no turning the hips, and we will snap the hips and bring the bell right to the top.

-With this we are going to sort of perform a reverse ladder or reverse pyramid sort of thing.
+With this, we will perform a reverse ladder or reverse pyramid sort of thing.
 Start with twelve on each side.